 The Long Lines site near Aullville, Missouri was a part of the AT&T/Bell System Long Lines network between the 1950s and 1980s.
 During the duration of the network, the Aullville station was responsible for relaying telephone calls on a spur line in western Missouri.

 The tower is perhaps the most visible example of the Long Lines network in Missouri because of its location.
-The tower is located on a side road right off I-70 between Concordia and Higginsville, making it extremely visible by those traveling along I-70.
+The tower is located on a side road right off I-70 between Concordia and Higginsville (about 50 miles east of downtown Kansas City), making it extremely visible by those traveling along I-70.
 Unfortunately, it has had its horns removed for at least 17 years.

-This site has two hops: one to the north, where it spurs off the “main” branch at Dover, and one to the southwest at Holden.
+This site had two hops: one to the north, where it spurs off the “main” Missouri branch (Kansas City-St. Louis) at Dover, and one to the southwest at Holden.
 This spur line carried only telephone traffic.
 As previously mentioned, the horns have long been removed.